Graduate Program (& Advanced Certificate) Status

 The course acquaints students with the principles of visual language from a combined theory and practice perspective.
 It provides an understanding of visual perception, the basic elements and structure of visual language and practice, and the relationship between the two.

 The final project will be a visual project chosen by the students.
-It can be a photo essay, a blog, a visual presentation of a research project, or any other proposal that will be approved the instructor.
+It can be a photo essay, a blog, a visual presentation of a research project, or any other proposal that will be approved by the instructor.